canada-ca/canada-ca.github.io/_posts/2020-10-08-collect-feedback.md

 * triage efforts based on how often they saw similar feedback
 * identify areas for improvement
 * identify potential gaps in content
-* understand if a page had broad issues they they needed to assess
+* understand if a page had broad issues they needed to assess

 For example, we saw a large percentage of feedback asking about less common COVID-19 symptoms that weren’t listed on the Symptoms page.
 This insight provided evidence to support adding those symptoms to the list.